 Median Home Price: $486,052

 Bayview's median home price of $486,052 comes in at 35% less than the $750,900 median found across San Francisco.
 This makes much of the real estate in the diverse community eye-poppingly affordable in a city that routinely lists seven figure glorified broom closets.
 The MUNI light rail provides residents makes the rest of the city easily accessible.
 Its industrial past gives Bayview a character different from the rest of San Francisco.
 While green culture is common throughout the bay area, in Bayview, it is contrasted with the grey hues of a factorial past.
 Artists have recently begun to help restore the community via art installations, which can be seen all over the neighborhood.
 It is also one of the city's most diverse neighborhoods and also sports actual beaches, a relative rarity in this area of the Bay.
 The diversity gives rise to plenty of ethnic restaurants and traditional Soul Food stands.
 Though the NFL's 49ers have vacated the city for Santa Clara, Candlestick Point still provides residents with outdoor activities to enjoy.
-Learn more about Bayview housing.
+Search Bayview homes for sale.

 - 2. Visitacion Valley